cauabernardino/Data-Science-By-John-Hopkins/02 - R Programming/Lesson 08.md

 ## Matrices

 Matrices can be understood as a vector with a *dimension* attribute.
 The *dimension* attribute is itself an integer vector of length 2 (nrow, ncol).
+It is used the `matrix()` function.
 ```r
 > m <- matrix(nrow = 2, ncol = 3)
 > m